 3. DATES & VENUES

 The tournament organisers cannot be held responsible if dates and venues need to be changed because of influences beyond their control.
 Notice will be given by notifying participants via the website, social media networks, e-mail or SMS.
-At the discretion of the tournament organiser, tournament days may be shortened, postponed or cancelled due to unsafe weather or water conditions.
+At the discretion of the tournament organiser, tournament days may be shortened, postponed or cancelled due to unsafe weather, or water conditions, or civil unrest in the area.

 4. PROGRAMME OF EVENTS